sarisabban/RosettaDesign/README.md

 ## Requirements
 1. You will require DSSP to identify the different protein layers, install using the following command:

-`sudo apt install dssp python3-biopython gnuplot`
+`sudo apt install dssp python3-biopython`

 2. It goes without saying that you need to download and compile [PyRosetta](http://www.pyrosetta.org/) to use this script.